SudoRV/V2Vision/README.md

 ✅ **Vehicle Type Registration (e.g., Two-Wheeler, Four-Wheeler)**
 ✅ **Map-Orientation Mode & Compass Mode Switching**

 ---
+## 🆘 Emergency Response Integration

+If a vehicle is involved in an accident:

+- 📡 Its live location is shared with nearby hospitals and ambulance services.
+- 🚘 Nearby vehicles are **alerted and requested to assist** if possible.
+- 🏥 The system ensures **faster response** in low-visibility or rural areas.

+This feature increases the survivability of victims by drastically reducing **response delay**.
+---

 ## 🗺️ How It Works